 Integrate CodeScene with Pull Requests¶

-CodeScene offers an automated integration with GitHub, BitBucket, Azure DevOps or GitLab pull requests to incorporate the analysis results into existing delivery workflows.
+CodeScene offers an automated integration with GitHub, BitBucket, Azure DevOps or GitLab pull requests to incorporate the Delta Analysis results into existing delivery workflows.

 Integration is different per provider:

 Bitbucket via either Builds or Code Insights Reports

 GitLab via Merge Request Discussion comment

 See GitHub, Bitbucket, Azure, GitLab presentation.